 We work with energy companies to monetise waste gas.
 Our primary focus is on the $27 billion flared gas opportunity.
 We facilitate access to new revenue streams, while accelerating the shift to more environmentally sustainable energy production.

 Capterio brings together deep expertise and an impressive track record in technology, financing and project delivery for the oil & gas industry.
 We are an independent company, backed by investors who are mission-driven to find commercial solutions accelerating the energy transition.

-A brief snapshot of some of the successful gas capture projects developed by Capterio staff and associates now engaged with Capterio (prior to our incorporation)
+A brief snapshot of some of the successful gas capture projects developed by staff and associates now engaged with Capterio (prior to our incorporation)

 New volumes from successful field development created the need for increased capacity at a rich gas plant in Ukraine.
 We designed, built and delivered a zero-flare, deep-cut gas facility.

 For a capital outlay of $15 million, we increased plant revenues by $38 million, and not only created a new product stream from LPG, but also the largest private LPG producer in Ukraine.

 Our innovative approach identified $27 million costs savings through improved design.
 By leveraging our existing relationships with key suppliers, using local content and coordinated logistics early, our agile team was able to deliver the project safely and six months ahead of schedule.